modadundun/ProDisc-VAD/README.md

 Dear Visitors and Users,

-The preprint paper titled "[***]," associated with this code repository and originally available on arXiv (ID: [Your arXiv ID, e.g., 2505.02179]), has been **withdrawn due to conflicts with our ongoing patent application (based on the professional advice of intellectual property legal counsel)**, to avoid potential risks posed by its public disclosure to the patent application.
+The preprint paper titled "[***]," associated with this code repository and originally available on arXiv , has been **withdrawn due to conflicts with our ongoing patent application (based on the professional advice of intellectual property legal counsel)**, to avoid potential risks posed by its public disclosure to the patent application.

 Consequently, the abstract and PDF file of the paper previously available in this repository have been removed.